 Maximum (Chapter 186, Section 15B): Security deposits are capped at an equivalent amount to one (1) month’s rent.

-Returning to Tenant (Chapter 186, Section 15B): Landlords must return a security deposit to tenants within thirty (30) days after they have vacated the rental dwelling.
-In addition to the deposit, any interest accumulated on the deposit must also be paid out.
-That is, in line state law, landlords must pay five percent (5%) interest, or other such lesser amount of interest as has been received from the bank where the deposit has been held, on security deposits held for more than one (1) year, and must give it to tenants at the termination of tenancy.
+Returning to Tenant (Chapter 186, Section 15B): Landlords must return a security deposit to tenants within thirty (30) days after the tenants have vacated the rental.
+In addition to the deposit, any interest accumulated on the deposit must also be paid out for leases longer than one (1) year at the termination of the tenancy.
+Inline state law, landlords must pay five percent (5%) interest, or the lesser amount of interest received from the bank where the deposit has been held.

 Guides breakdown complex topics into easily digestible subjects, allowing landlords and tenants to understand laws and topics faster and more efficiently than if they were to read through the laws section-by-section.